adonisjs/v6-docs/content/docs/digging_deeper/transmit.md

 By default, broadcasting events works only within the context of an HTTP request.
 However, you can broadcast events from the background using the `transmit` service if you register a `transport` in your configuration.

 The transport layer is responsible for syncing events across multiple servers or instances.
-It works by broadcasting any events (like broadcasted events, subscriptions, and un-subscriptions) to all connected servers or instances using a `Bus`.
+It works by broadcasting any events (like broadcasted events, subscriptions, and un-subscriptions) to all connected servers or instances using a `Message Bus`.

 The server or instance responsible for your client connection will receive the event and broadcast it to the client.